Sayo-nika/Backend/README.md

 Sayonika uses a Microservice layout for serving its mod listing.
 This means, each component has to be deployed individually but increases fault tolerance.

-Sayonika server is built with Express and :heart: and runs along with the ORY Authentication backend.
+Sayonika server is built with Flask and :heart:.

 ## Running

-Sayonika requires Node.js, and TypeScript to run.
-Go to [Node.js website](https://nodejs.org) to get a copy.
+Sayonika requires Python to run.
+Go to the [Python website](https://python.org) to get a copy.

-Then, clone the repository and run `npm install`.
+Then, clone the repository and run `python -m pip install -r requirements.txt`.

 ## Contributing

-We use TypeScript for coding the server.
+We use Python for coding the server.
 You are required to follow the coding style set on our repository.

-We rely on [ORY](https://github.com/ory) for the Gateway system.
-Please consult their repository if you find something off on the gateway, not here.

 The full contribution guide can be found [here](CONTRIBUTING.md)